Uganda

 Barriers to Resources

-In addition, on December 22, 2020, security operatives arrested Nicholas Opiyo, a human rights lawyer and executive director of Chapter Four Uganda, on charges of money laundering and related malicious acts.
-He was arrested together with four other lawyers and detained at the Kireka Special Investigations Unit.
-Following an application for bail, the Anti-Corruption Court granted him 15 million shillings (USD 400,000) cash bail.
-He is alleged to have received USD 340,000 and to have failed to declare the funds, in violation of 116 and 136(1) (a) of Sections 3 (c) of the Anti-Money Laundering Act (2017).
+Also in December 2020, Nicholas Opiyo, a human rights lawyer and executive director of Chapter Four Uganda, was arrested on charges of money laundering and related malicious acts.
+Authorities accused him of failing to declare the receipt of USD 340,000, in violation of 116 and 136(1) (a) of Sections 3 (c) of the Anti-Money Laundering Act (2017).

-In a policy statement issued by the Minister of Finance on September 6, 2021, the government directed all development assistance, including support to NGOs and the private sector, to require prior approval by the Cabinet in accordance with the Paris Principles on Aid Effectiveness and to be signed off by the Minister of Finance.
-According to the statement, the government will issue a detailed Development Cooperation Policy after consultation with Cabinet.
+Further restrictions were introduced through a policy statement issued by the Minister of Finance on September 6, 2021, which requires all development assistance—including funding for NGOs and private sector actors—to receive prior approval by the Cabinet.
+The directive, justified under the Paris Principles on Aid Effectiveness, also requires that all such assistance be signed off by the Minister of Finance.
+A detailed Development Cooperation Policy will be issued after consultation with Cabinet.

 Barriers to Assembly

 Time, Place and Manner Restrictions.
-Section 5(2)(c) of the Act restricts the time of public meetings (except town hall meetings) to between 7:00am and 7:00pm.
-Sections 12 & 13 and Schedule 3 list restricted areas where entry is prohibited, such as the Parliament building, State House and Lodges countrywide, international airports, and courts.
-State House refers to the official residence(s) of the President of Uganda in Kampala, while State Lodges are scattered throughout the country.
+Section 5(2)(c) of POMA restricts public meetings (except town hall meetings) to the hours of 7:00am to 7:00pm.
+Sections 12 and 13, along with Schedule 3, designate specific areas—including the Parliament building, international airports, the State House (the President’s official resident in Kampala), State Lodges throughout the country, and courts—as restricted.

 Requirements on Organizers and Participants.
-The Act imposes potentially burdensome requirements on the organizers and participants of a public meeting.
-Section 10 requires organizers to provide sufficient stewards proportionate to the number of participants; ensure that the public meeting is concluded peacefully before 7:00 p.m.; and co-operate and co-ordinate with the police to ensure that all participants are unarmed and peaceful and that peace and order are maintained.
-Participants are required to act in a manner that ensures obstruction of traffic, confusion, and disorder are avoided.
+The Act imposes several burdensome requirements on the organizers and participants of a public meeting.
+Section 10 requires organizers to provide sufficient stewards proportionate to the number of participants; ensure that meetings end peacefully before 7:00 p.m.; and cooperate and coordinate with police to ensure that all participants are unarmed and peaceful and that peace and order are maintained.
+Participants are required to act in a manner that avoids obstruction of traffic, confusion, and disorder.
 Failure to comply with these requirements can result in criminal prosecution and liability.

-On February 12, 2025, Ssuuna James, a cyber-activist and founder and Executive Director of Freedom Hive Uganda, was charged with “common nuisance” under section 148(1) Cap.
-128 of the Penal code and remanded to Luzira prison.
-The charge against Ssuuna stemmed from his participation in a peaceful protest against the government held on February 10, 2025 at the Constitutional Square in Kampala in response to the government’s failure to implement a Supreme Court ruling which ordered for the transfer of civilians from military to civilian courts.
-During the arrest, more than five uniformed and plain-clothed police officers violently dragged Ssuuna to the ground, which resulted in physical injuries.
+Excessive Force.
+On February 12, 2025, Ssuuna James, a cyber-activist and Executive Director of Freedom Hive Uganda, was arrested and charged with “common nuisance” under Section 148(1) Cap.
+128 of the Penal Code.
+His arrest followed a peaceful protest held on February 10, 2025, at Constitutional Square in Kampala, where demonstrators called on the government to comply with a Supreme Court ruling directing the transfer of civilians from military to civilian courts.
+During the arrest, more than five uniformed and plain-clothed police officers violently dragged Ssuuna to the ground, causing him physical injuries.

 While we aim to maintain information that is as current as possible, we realize that situations can rapidly change.
 If you are aware of any additional information or inaccuracies on this page, please keep us informed; write to ICNL at ngomonitor@icnl.org.